bbogdanmircea/HA-Irrigation-Version2/HowTo.md

     - url: https://fonts.googleapis.com/css?family=Dosis
       type: css

-  b.If the main dashboard is storage, then you need to add them in
+  b.If the main dashboard is storage, then you need to add them in Configuration/Dashboard/Resources, add the urls of the 2 fonts as Stylesheets

 10. If you installed the dark theme, then you need to edit configuration.yaml